Man opening coconut with knife, desert island survival training.

 If it stops feeling real, we stop doing it.

-If you’re curious what you’re like when life gets simple, this is where to find out.
+If you are curious what you are like when life gets simple, this is where to find out.

 No. Most participants come from urban, professional backgrounds with no outdoor experience.
 Our Learn → Survive → Celebrate process is designed to take you from novice to competent practitioner.

 All environments offer different challenges, but all are designed to do the same thing.
-It is up to you to choose which location you’d like to explore.
+It is up to you to choose which location you would like to explore.